-The question is whether or not you accept the two weeks notice or not?
+From time-to-time, an employee is going to leave your law firm.
+Sometimes, you may not even get two weeks’ notice of their departure.
+Other times, you may get that courtesy notice.
+The question is whether to accept the notice or not?
 This is an interesting question that law firms can often debate.
 Different law firms can ultimately come to different conclusions about what to do.

 Practically speaking, the answer to this question is going to vary based on the circumstances.
-There is not simply a bright line rule the most law firms can apply to every situation.
+There is not simply a bright-line rule the most law firms can apply to every situation.
 Instead, you really have to apply a balancing test.
-Below are some considerations you probably want to keep win mind:
+Below are some considerations you probably want to keep in mind:

 - What effect would it have on others if you took the notice?
 In some circumstances, other employees might appreciate that you let that employee stay for their remaining two weeks.
-It can give people an opportunity to say goodbye, farewell and to thank them for their service.
-On the flip-end, other employees may not be positively effected by you taking the two weeks.
+It can allow people to say goodbyes, farewell, and thank them for their service.
+On the flip-end, other employees may not be positively affected by you taking the two weeks.
 Instead, over those final two weeks, the departing employee might cause more harm to team morale than good.

-- Will this employee work hard their final two weeks?
-If you are confident this employee will work hard over their final weeks, and give their full attention to their job, the more likely you would be to keep them for the two weeks.
-On the flip-end, if the work ethic and quality was lacking before their resignation, you may have to assume that productivity and work quality could become even more problematic over the final two weeks.
+- Will this employee work hard in their final two weeks?
+If you are confident this employee will work hard over their final weeks and give their full attention to their job, the more likely you would be to keep them for the two weeks.
+On the flip-end, if the work ethic and quality were lacking before their resignation, you may have to assume that productivity and work quality could become even more problematic over the final two weeks.

 - Is the employee taking a job that is truly a step up for them?
-If the employee is truly leaving for an opportunity that is better for them (or arguably a step up), you almost cannot blame them for leaving.
+If the employee is truly leaving for an opportunity that is better for them (or arguably a step up), you cannot blame them for leaving.
 In this circumstance, you would be more likely to take the two weeks.
-On the other hand, if the employee is moving laterally someplace else, or even taking a job that is a likely step down, you might think long and hard about taking the two weeks.
-Even if they do not publicly air grievances to you as the reason for their departure, you have to think that they have some or else they wouldn’t be leaving for a lateral or step down job.
+On the other hand, if the employee is moving laterally someplace else, or even taking a job that is a likely step-down, you might think long and hard about taking the two weeks.
+Even if they do not publicly air grievances to you as the reason for their departure, you have to think that they have some, or else they wouldn’t be leaving for a lateral or step-down job.

-At the same time, you should not automatically take the notice at the same time.
+At the same time, you should not automatically take the notice.
 When employees depart, they feel as if they are doing what is in their best interests.
-In the same vein, you have to do what is in the best interests of your law firm, the other employees and the clients.
-This means that, sometimes, you may simply thank them for their service and have them depart that day.
+In the same vein, you have to do what is in the best interests of your law firm, the other employees, and the clients.
+Sometimes, you may simply thank them for their service and have them depart that day.

 If you have any thoughts, feel free to share them below.